shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-reality/index.md

 draft: false
 hidemeta: true
 comments: false
-description: "Designing new feature for a SAAS analytics app that automated alignment of CAD building models to laser site surveys."
+description: "Designing new feature for a SAAS analytics app that automated the alignment of CAD building models with laser site surveys."
 canonicalURL: "https://shanewasley.me/posts/aligning-models-reality"
 disableHLJS: true # to disable highlightjs
 disableShare: true